A Very Good Girl

-A Very Good Girl is a 2023 Filipino black comedy thriller film directed by Petersen Vargas from a screenplay written by Marionne Dominique Mancol, Daniel Saniana, and Jumbo A. Albano, with Mancol solely developed the story.
+A Very Good Girl is a 2023 Filipino black comedy thriller film directed by Petersen Vargas and written by Marionne Dominique Mancol, Daniel Saniana, and Jumbo A. Albano from a story concept developed by Mancol.
 It stars Kathryn Bernardo and Dolly de Leon, with the supporting cast includes Kaori Oinuma, Jake Ejercito, and Angel Aquino.

 Produced and released by Star Cinema, the film was theatrically released nationwide in the Philippines on September 27, 2023.